Saad el-Shazly: Early life

 He was born in the village of Shabratna, Basyoun Center, in Gharbia Governorate, in the Nile Delta, on 1 April 1922, in an upper-middle-class family.
 His father was a notary, and his family owned (70) acres.
-His father is Hajj al-Husseini al-Shazly, and his mother, Mrs. Tafidah al-Jawhari, is the second wife of his father.
+His father is Hajj el-Husseini el-Shazly, and his mother, Mrs. Tafidah al-Jawhari, is the second wife of his father.
 He was named after the 17th Prime Minister of Egypt, Saad Zaghloul.
 His father was one of the owners of agricultural lands who married twice and had nine children with first wife: Muhammad, Hamid, Abdel-Hakim, Al-Hussaini, Abdel-Salam, Nadhima, Farida, Bassima and Morsyah.
 As for the second wife, Al-Jawhari, she is the mother of Shazly.

-His father's cousin is Abd al-Salam Pasha al-Shazly, who took over the lake directorate and the Ministry of Awqaf.
+His father's cousin is Abd el-Salam Pasha el-Shazly, who took over the lake directorate and the Ministry of Awqaf.

 Shazly received sciences in the elementary school in Basioun School, which is about 6 kilometers from his village.
 After completing his primary education at age 11, his father moved to live in Cairo and he completed the preparatory and secondary levels in Cairo schools.